Knowledge Transfer and Innovation Fund full guidance

 What grants can be used for

-The grant rate for Knowledge Transfer and Skills Development proposals will be 75 per cent of eligible costs.
+The grant rate for Knowledge Transfer projects will be 75 per cent (75%) of eligible costs.

-In relation to innovation projects that introduce new practices, processes and technologies that aim to deliver benefits to the wider agricultural community, the grant rate will be 100 per cent of eligible costs.
+For innovation projects, the grant rate will be 100 per cent (100%) of eligible costs.

 - value for money and the benefits to be gained from the project